-Firefighters battle large Ōpōtiki shrub blaze
+Firefighters battle large manuka blaze in Ōpōtiki

-A huge shrub blaze in Ōpōtiki is under control after crews from across the Bay of Plenty battled it for more than five hours.
+A huge manuka blaze in Ōpōtiki is under control after crews from across the Bay of Plenty battled it for more than five hours.

 Crews got the call to the fire on Factory Rd about 12.41am, a Fire and Emergency NZ spokeswoman said.